jasonally/hack_this_site_missions/realistic/mission_03.md

 could help PeacePoetry get access to the site to fix this underlying problem.

 ## Key Concept
-Path traversal
+Directory traversal

 ## Key Ideas
-Path traversal is probably how a lot of hackers deface legitimate websites as well as [access files](https://hackernoon.com/the-power-of-directory-traversal-93e8dfd608ef) webmasters otherwise intend to keep hidden.
+Directory traversal is probably how a lot of hackers deface legitimate websites as well as [access files](https://hackernoon.com/the-power-of-directory-traversal-93e8dfd608ef) webmasters otherwise intend to keep hidden.
 The easiest way to prevent this type